aaron-h6665/How-to-Learn-Git/README.md

 My teacher in CSC 471: Cryptography Dr. Zufelt has given me a bunch of videos, resources, and exercises to learn how to use Git.
 I have forked the repository that contains the material that I am following: https://github.com/aaron-h6665/resources_for_students.git.
 There is also info on Web Dev if you are interested but I will not be covering that.

 1. The Command Line <br /> <br />
 I am using Git Bash.
 Here are some basic commands that one can use in the command line.
+They are useful in navigating the folders on your computer, creating new folders and files, and copying, deleting, moving, and listing folders and files.
+You could do all this manipulation of folders manually, but honestly it's valuable to learn all these commands.
-   * cd - Change Directory
+   * cd {directory} - Change to the directory "{directory}"
    * cd .. - Change to Parent Directory
-   * code - Create File
+   * code {file} - Create a file specified by "{file}"
    * cp - Copy
    * rm - Remove
    * mkdir - Make Directory